sweetest-framework/sweetest/GUIDELINES.md

 If a dependency is set to the "mock" mode, a Mockito mock is created for the dependency.

 * The mock is created lazily on demand
-* The same instance is cached when the same type is needed elsewhere
+* The instance is cached and reused when the same type is needed elsewhere
 * The cache is cleared after each test function run

 ##### Real